 Of Cambodian children between 5 and 14 years old were working in 2015.
 Indeed, many families do not appreciate the benefits of educating their children and prefer to rely on the short-term solution of the income brought by their work.
 This problem is even more important in an area such as the Angkor temples, where the attraction of tourism has favored the development of economic activities that do not require any qualifications and that children can carry out with or in place of their parents.

 Source : UNICEF, 2016

-The Bayon School offers students completely free education so that money does not become a barrier to schooling for children from disadvantaged families.
+The Bayon School offers students a completely free education so that money does not become a barrier to schooling for children from disadvantaged families.
 All the necessary school materials are made available to primary and secondary students.

 The primary school children are fed twice a day (breakfast and lunch) which further contributes to reducing their families’ living expenses.
 A monthly allowance is also distributed to each secondary school student to cover their tuition fees in Siem Reap’s public middle and high schools.

-Individualized support lessons to help students in difficulty are set up to improve their academic results and thus limit dropping out.
+Individualized support lessons to help students in difficulty are set up to improve their academic results and thus limit their dropping out.

 - English, taught in Grades 4, 5 and 6 by a qualified teacher.

 - Computer science, taught in Grades 4, 5 and 6 to familiarize them with the computer.

 Secondary school students are guided in their professional orientation.
 They benefit from personal development courses and we also organize trade meetings with qualified professionals and career forums to introduce them to the range of possible career opportunities, in partnership with other local NGOs such as Pour un Sourire d’Enfant, Sala Baï or Egbok.

 Finally, every year we provide about ten scholarships to students who demonstrate strong motivation to continue their studies at university.